fabriciojallaza/scholar-fi/contracts/docs/SETUP.md

 **"Forge not found"** - Run `foundryup`

-**"Privy gas sponsorship not working"** - Check Privy dashboard that it's ON for Celo Alfajores
+**"Privy gas sponsorship not working"** - Check Privy dashboard that it's ON for Celo Sepolia

 ## Next Steps